 Genuine citrine is pretty clear inside even when raw, whereas, with heat-treated citrine, you cannot see through the crystal.

 Genuine citrine generally has smooth, horizontal fault lines.

-Heat-treated citrine is kind of crumbly, since the oven temperatures can weaken the integrity of the amethyst.
+Heat-treated citrine is kind of crumbly since the oven process can cause damage to the crystal structure.

 Determining the Value of a Real Citrine Crystal: Factors to Consider